justanotherkevin/react-firebase-boiler/README.md

 add this to app.js

-`import firebase from 'firebase/app';` to access firebase db, 'test' is a obj in the DB `const rootRef = firebase.database().ref('test');`
+`import firebase from 'firebase/app';`
+to access firebase db, ('test' is a obj in the DB I added)
+`const rootRef = firebase.database().ref('test');`